droid-ctrl/Project-CV_05-04-26/README.md

 2: If the time series exhibits properties of positive autocorrelation, you can apply it through interactive brokers API.

-3: As this algorithm has a tick rate of about 0.1 seconds the gains are very minor so you would need huge liquidity, admittedly I used a paper trading account as I am a university student and not a billionaire.
+3: As this algorithm has a tick rate of about 1 second the gains are very minor so you would need huge liquidity, admittedly I used a paper trading account as I am a university student and not a billionaire.

 Overall: The biggest short coming of the algorithm is that it uses yahoo finance data which has a 20-minute delay.
 Meaning that all the gains that I did manage to get were from pure luck.

 Finally: This algorithm was built out of academic curiosity NOT because I thought I could compete with firms like Hudson-river trading.